Skip to main content

 Some of these countries require approval of all sites in the food chain, including stand-alone cold stores, whereas others require approval of the slaughter / cutting sites only (for example, Singapore).
 Specific APHA issued Notes for Guidance (NFG) should be consulted in each case before certification is issued.
 These can be found online.

-Standard Operating Procedures (SOPs) are essential where specific approval is required for export.
-SOPs should meet the requirements of the particular country for the required products to be exported from intake to dispatch and should be reviewed when there is a change and, at least, once a year.
-The FBO and the FSA Officer (site OV) should agree and sign off the SOP before production for export commences.
+Updated [Standard Operating Procedures (SOPs) are essential where specific approval is required for export.
+SOPs should meet the requirements of the particular country for the required products to be exported from intake to dispatch and should be reviewed when there is a change or, at least, once a year.
+SOPs should be authorised, signed and dated by the FBO before production for export commences.
 FBOs should train their staff on the SOPs and monitor and verify that they are effectively implemented.
 SOPs should be regularly verified by the FSA.

-Required Methods of Operation (RMOPs) and Sanitary Standard Operating Procedures (SSOPs) are also required for certain countries such as USA, Australia and Canada (meat for grinding), where specific operational conditions must be met.
-They are a formal version of an SOP and need to be signed by the FBO, the site OV and the FSA representative which will be either the FVL or FVC.
+Required Methods of Operation Procedures (RMOPs) are also required for certain countries such as USA and Canada (in the case of Precursor Material of bovine origin or Finished Raw Ground Beef Product), where specific operational conditions must be met.
+The RMOP is a formal version of an SOP and needs to be signed by the FBO, the site OV and the FSA representative, which will be either the FVL or FVC.]

 Note: All the establishments receiving new export approval visit must first be fully approved by the competent authority (FSA or LAs)